By Michelle Nathan

 I was lucky enough to take a module on Israeli and Palestinian literature while I was at university, and got to read a number of wonderful, insightful and indeed very sad novels about the conflict, but this one stuck out for me.
 The Secret Life of Saeed the Pessoptimist is a satirical fictitious book about a man called Saeed who claims to be a ‘Pessoptiminist’ – combining the words ‘optiminist’ and ‘pessimist’ together.
 The novel takes on the heavy and delicate task of navigating the Israeli-Palestinian conflict by doing so through comedy, as the Palestinian Saeed becomes an Israeli citizen, being an informer against the Palestinian people, only to be arrested by the Israeli police on numerous occasions due to his own stupidity and naivety.
 He is then drawn back into working for the Palestinian struggle against Israeli rule, only does so in an extremely gullible and oblivious manner.
 The novel is tragicomic, whimsically fantastical and yet rooted in fact, and perfectly contradictory in every way.
 It has been dubbed a classic of Arabic literature and I would seriously recommend it to anyone who is interested in the conflict, but maybe finds the factual, non-fiction writing too heavy and dense to take on in one go.
 While it won’t go into every event in huge amounts of detail, it’s a great first stepping stone into learning about the Israeli-Palestinian struggle that still continues to this day.

-Honourable mentions:- The Inheritance of Loss by Kiran Desai, The Falafel King is Dead by Sara Shilo, Half of a Yellow Sun by Chimamanda Ngozi Adichie and The Alchemist by Paulo Coelho.
+Honourable mentions:- The Inheritance of Loss by Kiran Desai, The Falafel King is Dead by Sara Shilo and Half of a Yellow Sun by Chimamanda Ngozi Adichie

 So that’s my list, for now!
 What places have your travelled to through literature?
 Any recommendations would be greatly appreciated, as while composing this list I realised that there are still a whole bunch of countries that I still need to check off of my to-read and to-visit lists…!